mpetroff/pannellum/doc/json-config-parameters.md

 #### `targetHfov` (number)

 Specifies the HFOV of the target scene, in degrees.
+Can also be set to `same`, which uses the current HFOV of the current scene as the initial HFOV of the target scene.

 #### `id`